tjaffri/ml-dev-pc-setup/README.md

 More information [here](https://keras.io/#installation).

 # 7. Benchmark
-``setup.ps1`` does basic Tensorflow setup validation.
-In addition, you can benchmark your setup to make sure it is performing well by running:
+You can benchmark your setup to make sure it is performing well by running:

 ```bash
 cd ~